 3. Low Electrolyte Levels Can Increase the Risk for Muscle Cramps

-How to Get More Sodium in Your Diet
+How to Get More Salt on Keto Diet

-Increasing sodium is an easy fix.
-Simply add more salt to the foods you eat, drink bone broth, or enjoy salted nuts.
-Don’t forget the importance of potassium-rich foods such as leafy greens since potassium levels are generally depleted as well.
+Luckily, increasing your sodium intake is an easy fix.
+Add more salt to the foods you eat, drink bone broth, or enjoy salted nuts.
+Don’t forget the importance of potassium-rich foods such as leafy greens, since some people on Keto also don’t get enough potassium.

-The vast majority of issues experienced when starting a Ketogenic diet can be easily alleviated by balancing electrolytes and staying hydrated.
-As your body transitions from burning glucose for fuel to fat make sure you supplement your diet with the necessary electrolytes to feel your best and achieve optimal weight loss.
+Balancing electrolytes and staying hydrated can alleviate the vast majority of issues experienced when starting a Ketogenic diet.
+As your body transitions from burning glucose for fuel to fat, make sure you supplement your diet with the necessary electrolytes to feel your best and achieve optimal weight loss.

 Best Salt for the Keto Diet